Baron Batch: The Artist

-Batch is an artist based out of Pittsburgh, PA where he is creative director of the event space, art gallery and creative agency, Studio AM, where he and other creatives collaborate.
-Batch self-describes his art as POP-X genre of art, a mix of Pop Art and Expressionism reminiscent of street-art styles developed in the 70's and 80's.
+Batch is an artist based out of Pittsburgh, where he is creative director of the event space, art gallery, and creative agency Studio AM, where he and other creatives collaborate.
+Batch self-describes his art as POP-X genre of art, a mix of Pop Art and Expressionism reminiscent of street-art styles developed in the '70s and '80s.
 He is formerly the owner and creator of Angry Man Salsa, a high-end dipping salsa available online in limited editions.
 Batch admitted to painting graffiti along the bike trail from Hot Metal Bridge to Sandcastle.

-Batch was described as a "Creative Force" in Whirl magazine, and has labeled himself "The Artist".
+Batch was described as a "Creative Force" in Whirl magazine and has labeled himself "The Artist".
 His artwork is a major staple of the Pittsburgh Yoga scene.

 In April 2013, Baron Batch was chosen as the featured artist at the 35th annual Lubbock Arts Festival.
-His work was displayed over three days at the Lubbock Memorial Civic Center from April 12–14.
+His work was displayed at the Lubbock Memorial Civic Center from April 12–14.

 An arrest warrant was issued by the Pittsburgh Police for 30 counts of criminal mischief involving graffiti.
 In May 2017, he was given an 18-month suspended sentence and community service.